astrojolo/astrolink4pi/README.md

 # AstroLink 4 Pi
 AstroLink 4 Pi device is the astroimaging setup controller based on the Raspberry Pi module.
 It contains focusing motor controller, switchable power outputs, regulated dew-cap heaters outputs, regulated voltage output and power monitoring function.
 Selection of sensors can be connected to this device - temperature, humidity, dew point, sky temperature / cloud coverage and sky brightness.
-> AstroLink 4 Pi works both with Raspberry Pi 4 and 5.
+### AstroLink 4 Pi works both with Raspberry Pi 4 and 5.

 > [!NOTE]
-> The most recent driver version and Raspberry Pi 5 support is only for device revision 4 and later (2023.10).
+> The most recent driver version and Raspberry Pi 5 support is only for device revision 4 and later (starting from October 2023).
 For earlier revisions see the section below the AstroLink 4 Pi features.

 ## Device
 https://shop.astrojolo.com/astrolink-4-computers/